 Maureen designs and presents workshops and leadership institutes on topics of current relevance to librarians and library staff.
 Recent topics include recruitment and retention, generational synergy, transforming libraries, creating a collaborative workplace, and new approaches to performance improvement.
 She has presented several programs at AALL conferences and institutes, including AALL’s Management Institute.
 Maureen has served as a consultant to libraries including Vermont Law School, Harvard Law School, the University of Connecticut Law School, Georgetown University Law School, and the Boston College Law School.
 She serves as faculty for the annual Harvard Leadership Institute for Academic Librarians (LIAL) and is a professor of practice in the new Ph.D./Managerial Leadership in the Information Professions program at the Simmons College Graduate School of Library and Information Science.
 She received her MLS degree from the University of Maryland.

 Registration is $875 for AALL members.
 Registration is $1312 for nonmembers.
+The institute will run from 8:30 a.m. to 4:30 p.m. on Thursday and Friday.
+On Saturday, the institute will run from 8:30 a.m. to 3 p.m.
 Participants are expected to arrive on time and stay for the duration of the sessions.
+Continental breakfast will be served at 8 a.m.
+Institute materials, continental breakfast, break, and lunch each day are included.
 Registration is first come, first served, and limited to 50 people.
 Participants are responsible for covering transportation and housing.
 By attending the conference, you agree that AALL, its employees, contractors, and volunteers, may photograph, videotape or audiotape you during the conference and related activities.
 Your photo, video, audio, likeness, or image may be used by AALL for promotional or related purposes with no remuneration to you.
 Attendees are expected to follow the rules outlined in AALL’s Meetings and Events Code of Conduct.

 AALL negotiated a block of hotel rooms at the Hotel Palomar at a discounted rate of $189 single/double per night for institute participants.
 It is important that institute participants stay within this hotel block of rooms to ensure easy access to institute activities and networking opportunities.